SweBiTS/ValidateClassificationsSMK/README.md

 # ValidateClassificationsSMK

-Map reads to specified reference genomes using BBMap and Samtools.
+Map taxon-specific reads (e.g., previously classified by Kraken 2) to specified reference genomes using BBMap and Samtools.

 This pipeline was created to run on a cluster with the SLURM Workload Manager and Conda package manager.
 Therefore this README is tailored towards that kind of environment.